weiyuwang2024/vibecoding/transcripts.md

 ---

 ## Section 3: Agent Mode
-*Duration: 2-3 minutes*

-### Plan Mode 🧠 - Thinking and Planning Phase
+### Plan Mode - Thinking and Planning Phase

-Plan Mode is when you want your AI to think and plan things out.
+Plan Mode is when you want AI to think and plan things out.
 Use this when you're working on complicated features, designing systems, or figuring out how to fix old messy code.

 In Plan Mode, your Agent works on:
 - Designing how your system will work - figuring out how different parts will talk to each other before you write any code